zachhannum/the-word-of-iron/manuscript/chapter_9.md

 "But you are also very quick to blind yourself.
 I'm not selling you anything, Rykker.
 I think you will find that you more than most are tied to what will unfold, whether you like it or not."
 She addressed the table again.
 "I know each and every one of you will have your own doubts and fears at what I have to say.
 But I also see in each of you a hunger.
 A drive to know.
 Let me assure you that the path I offer has what you seek."

 Rykker thought about Sev.
 About the countless years he had spent trying to understand where he came from.
-Libraries all across Ilris---access to Universities and personal collections of scholars, governors, and socialites.
+Libraries all across Ilris—access to Universities and personal collections of scholars, governors, and socialites.
 None of it had turned up a shred of insight into the nature of Sev's being.
 And then, after all that, Vanen had just *known*.
 How much knowledge was locked away, hidden within this clandestine world of Magic and monsters?
 The possibilities of what he could learn where limitless.

 "I guess I've got nothing better to do," he said, adopting a mock casual tone.